nsbradford/quantraider/quantscraper/README.md

 #quantscraper

-Web scraper for the [Quantopian](https://www.quantopian.com/) web site, used to fascilitate Automated Trading Competition put on by the [WPI Investing Association](http://users.wpi.edu/~investing/).
+Web scraper for the [Quantopian](https://www.quantopian.com/) web site, used to facilitate Automated Trading Competition put on by the [WPI Investing Association](http://users.wpi.edu/~investing/).

 Ideally, we'd use the much faster [Mechanize](http://wwwsearch.sourceforge.net/mechanize/) library.
 However, because the data we're scraping is populated by JavaScript, we're forced to use Selenium, which is as slow as Firefox.

 ####Dependencies:
-Selenium WebDriver: Logging into Quantopian and letting the JavaScript populate our desired data.
+<b>Selenium WebDriver</b>: Logging into Quantopian and letting the JavaScript populate our desired data.
 See documentation at http://www.seleniumhq.org/docs/03_webdriver.jsp

+<b>BeautifulSoup4</b>: Searching the HTML for our desired data.
+See documentation at https://www.crummy.com/software/BeautifulSoup/

     $ pip install -U selenium
-BeautifulSoup4: Searching the HTML for our desired data.
-See documentation at https://www.crummy.com/software/BeautifulSoup/

     $ pip install beautifulsoup4

 ####Usage: